213JJH/213JJH/README.md

 ### 👋  Hi there :
-* A data engineer who is not afraid of novelty.
+* A growing data engineer who is not afraid of novelty.

 ### 🧑🏻‍💻  Experiences :
 |Date|Title|Company|Description|Languages|